 Zambia is one of the best travel destinations on the African continent to enjoy a safari vacation reminiscent of yesteryear.

-Bangweulu means 'the place where the water meets the sky' - a fitting name for this area of astonishing beauty where it is often hard to tell where the edge of the lake ends and the sky begins when looking out over its massive expanse.
+Bangweulu means 'the place where the water meets the sky' - a fitting name for this area of astonishing beauty where it is often hard to tell where the edge of the lake ends, and the sky begins when looking out over its massive expanse.
 The area receives a very high annual rainfall and is normally flooded between November and March.

 Lake Tanganyika is one of Africa's great lakes.
 It is estimated to be the second largest freshwater lake by volume, second only to lake Baikal in Russia.
 The accommodations available at Lake Tanganyika range from luxury island lodges to more basic guest house accommodation catering to more budget-conscious travelers.
-The temperatures in the region are mild with temperatures in the mid-twenties throughout the year.
+The temperatures in the region are mild, with temperatures in the mid-twenties throughout the year.

 This luxury 10 Day safari adventure explores the Victoria Falls before embarking on a safari first in the Lower Zambezi National Park and then South Luangwa.

-Seven days devoted to a safari in South Luangwa.
+Seven days are devoted to a safari in South Luangwa.
 This package features luxurious safari camps in spectacular locations.

-Victoria Falls Because of the Victoria Falls, Zambia has always been a popular African travel destination.
+Because of Victoria Falls, Zambia has always been a popular African travel destination.
 It is one of the Seven Natural Wonders of the World, and the sheer drama and beauty of the Falls never leave those who lay eyes upon them.
 The largest waterfall in the world, it is locally known as 'Mosi-oa-Tunya' (the smoke that thunders).
 Zambia offers convenient access to the Falls from a lavish collection of riverfront lodges and hotels.

-Safari Activities The unique environments that characterize Zambia's wilderness areas mean that unique activities are also available, from hot air ballooning above the Busanga Plains or angling in the Zambezi River to seasonal boating on the oxbow lagoons of the Luangwa River Valley.
+The unique environments that characterize Zambia's wilderness areas mean that unique activities are also available, from hot air ballooning above the Busanga Plains or angling in the Zambezi River to seasonal boating on the oxbow lagoons of the Luangwa River Valley.
 Traditional game drives and intimate walking safaris are also available and form the backbone of any African safari.

-Zambian experiences are all steeped in authenticity - authentic walking safaris, truly engaging cultural immersion and some of the most awe-inspiring views imaginable, free from pretension or terrestrial limitation.
+Zambian experiences are all steeped in authenticity - authentic walking safaris, truly engaging cultural immersion, and some of the most awe-inspiring views imaginable, free from pretension or terrestrial limitation.

-Zambia is home to pristine, far flung safari areas where many species can be seen, that are not common in the other countries of Southern Africa.
+Zambia is home to pristine, far-flung safari areas where many species can be seen that are not common in the other countries of Southern Africa.

 Your comfort and safety while traveling in Southern Africa are paramount to us, and we only ever work with operators and drivers that adhere to our high standards.